OmniNav: A Unified Framework for Prospective Exploration and Visual-Language Navigation: Experiments

 \textbf{Metrics} We evaluate navigation performance using success rate (SR), oracle success rate (OS), success weighted by path length (SPL), and navigation error (NE).
 Our evaluation protocol is consistent with prior work~\citep{zhang2024uni,zhu2025move} and follows standard practice.

-\textbf{Instruct goal} As shown in Table \ref{tab:r2r and rxr}, we compare against all relevant models on the R2R-CE and RxR-CE benchmarks, including both discrete action prediction and waypoint-based continuous prediction, OmniNav achieves state-of-the-art success rates on both benchmarks.
-Compared with the current best model, OmniNav improves success rate by 4.4\% on R2R-CE and 4.3\% on RxR-CE.
+\textbf{Instruct goal} As shown in Table \ref{tab:r2r and rxr}, On the R2R-CE and RxR-CE benchmarks, we compare our model against all relevant competitors, including both discrete and continuous prediction methods.
+Notably, using only its fast system and pure RGB inputs, OmniNav achieves state-of-the-art success rates on both benchmarks.
+It surpasses the previous leading model by improving the success rate by 4.4\% on R2R-CE and 4.3\% on RxR-CE.

 \textbf{Object goal} To further validate open vocabulary generalization, we also compare OmniNav with prior methods on the HM3D-OVON benchmark.
-As shown in Table \ref{tab:ovon}, OmniNav again achieves the best performance, with the frontier-based slow system design yielding better results.
+As shown in Table \ref{tab:ovon}, under purely visual inputs, OmniNav already surpasses the best existing approach by 2.7\%.
+However, given that the OVON task demands long-horizon and global planning, the limitations of a purely reactive fast system—such as getting trapped in local loops and exhibiting poor map coverage—become particularly pronounced.
+Therefore, we incorporate the slow system integrated with frontier-based reasoning, which necessitates the use of depth and odometry information to build and maintain an occupation map.
+This augmentation equips the agent with global spatial awareness and the capacity for proactive exploration, ultimately leading to superior overall performance(exceeding the strongest prior method by 18.4\%).

 \textbf{Point goal} We compare point-goal performance on the CityWalker benchmark, a state-of-the-art point-goal method that supports outdoor navigation scenarios.
 CityWalker adopts MAOE (Mean Average Orientation Error) as an open-set evaluation metric.
-On this open-set metric, our approach still outperforms the benchmark method (OmniNav:11.53\% vs CityWalker:15.23\%)
+On this open-set metric, our approach still outperforms the benchmark method (OmniNav:11.53\% vs CityWalker:15.23\%).